DocPlanner/php-recruitment-refactor-assignment/README.md

 ## How to use this repository?
 - To create your copy,
   - Use the green "Use this template" button on the top right.
 It should be set as private repo.
-  -  Do not use Fork feature.
+  - Do not use the Fork feature.
 - Complete the task as described above.
 - When done, give access to the repo to the hiring manager and other people provided.
 - Send us the link to the PULL REQUEST **in your repo**, so we can review your work.